 Conflict Resolution: Which Template Wins?

-If a job matches the conditions of multiple templates, two rules determine in the following order which template is applied:
+If a job matches the conditions of multiple templates, two rules determine, in this order, which template is applied:

 1. The more specific template wins

-Specificity is determined by the number of attributes used as conditions.
+Specificity is based on the number of attributes used as conditions.
 A template with two attribute conditions is more specific than one with only one.

 Template A: Location "Berlin" or "Hamburg"

-→ Template B wins, as it uses more attributes.
+→ Template B wins, because it uses more attributes.

-2. When specificity is equal, attribute priority decides
+2. If specificity is equal, attribute priority decides

 You maintain a prioritized list of your attributes (via drag & drop).
-If two templates are equally specific, the template whose highest-ranking attribute appears higher in the priority list wins.
+If two templates are equally specific, the template whose highest-ranking attribute is higher up in the priority list wins.

 Both templates use two attributes – equal specificity.
 If "Company" ranks higher than "Industry" in the priority list, Template A wins.